 More ready-to-cook raw ingredients, left to right: diced tomatoes; peeled, diced apple; peeled, diced carrots.
 For size comparison's sake, the knife blade is 10.5" long.

 1 kilo (2.2 lbs) ground pork, ground beef, or a combination of the two

 3 fresh chiles serrano, minced (Use less chile if your tolerance for picante (spiciness) is low.)

 1 medium-large white onion, peeled and diced

 4 medium carrots, peeled and diced

 1 or 2 large Red Delicious apples OR 1 or 2 large, ripe Bartlett pears OR one of each, peeled and diced

 1 cup large green olives, with or without pimento, sliced

-3/4 cup raisins, dried cranberries, or a combination of both
+3/4 cup raisins, a combination of yellow and dark

 1 tsp dried oregano, Mexican if you have it